tripplea-sg/mysqlsh/group_replication/Readme.md

 mysqlsh > group_replication.syncLocalMembers()
 ```
 ## F. Functions for DR Used Case
 ### F.1.
+Group Replication as DR Environment
+This section offers solution for DR environment using Group Replication while Production uses MySQL InnoDB Cluster
+#### F.1.1.
 Install a New Group Replication
 Follow section D2 and D3.
-### F.2.
+#### F.1.2.
 Cloning BASELINE data from existing PROD InnoDB Cluster to this new Group Replication
 ![Image of Yaktocat](https://github.com/tripplea-sg/mysqlsh/blob/main/group_replication/picture/Clone.png)
 Login to Group Replication's PRIMARY node, and clone database from InnoDB Cluster to Group Replication:
 ```